wilfredinni/pysheetComments/unpublished/poetry_vscode_p1/projects-poetry-vscode-p1.md

 #### [tool.poetry]

-All the details (if something is missing, you can fill it).
+All the details (if something is missing, you can manually fill it).
 Adding a [license](https://poetry.eustace.io/docs/pyproject/#license) and a [Readme](https://poetry.eustace.io/docs/pyproject/#readme) might be a good idea:

 ```
 [tool.poetry]